 Your flooring is more than just a practical addition, it’s a stylistic choice too.
 This means you need to pick something which retains the overall look and feel of the room.

 Give your floors some character with tiles, like these

-If you’re fitting something like the Arte freestanding bath then why not opt for a dark floor covering to give your room a modern, monochrome style?
+If you’re fitting something like the Wharfe freestanding bath then why not opt for a dark floor covering to give your room a modern, monochrome style?
 If your bathroom is more traditional in decor then a stone or tiled floor is probably a better option.
 Light colours will open up the space whilst darker colours are a safe, practical choice for family bathrooms.
 Rich colours also add warmth and depth in large rooms and prevent bathrooms appearing too clinical.

-Another option, if you’re looking for a distinctive style, is wood-effect tiles, like those from the Bark tile range.
+Another option, if you’re looking for a distinctive style, is wood-effect tiles.
 These give the appearance of distressed wood but without any of the issues that wood flooring might bring.